Code-Institute-Submissions/hangman-93/README.md

   <img src="Docs/Connect%20to%20Github.png">

-7. Select the repo name (in this case, hangman), connect and Enable Automatic Deploys.
+7. Click Enable Automatic Deploys.
 Once Changes are pushed to your repo, the app will be constucted.

   <img src="Docs/Automatic%20Deploys.png">